surajshetiya/surajshetiya.github.io/_posts/2018-07-17-Google-foobar.md

 <br/>
 **APPROACH**
 <br/>
 This problem upon initial inspection seems to belong to be a direct application of BFS.
-But then when I took a look at the constraints it seemed to be impossible to ever find a solution using the approach as M and F could be in the range of $$10^50$$.
+But then when I took a look at the constraints it seemed to be impossible to ever find a solution using the approach as M and F could be in the range of $$10^{50}$$.
 <br/>
-The solution to this problem lies in the final state (M, F) instead of (1, 1) inital state.
-The simple intuition that if M is larger than F implies that F was added to M in the previous step helps in solving the problem.
-Also, note that doing simple subtraction would also not be feasible to compute, for ex. $$(M, F) = (10^50, 1)$$ would take a huge amount of time to compute.
-Hence, we can use a modulo operator and the total number of steps can be computed by /.
-That if we were asked (M ,F) as (11, 29) then we can use module operator to obtain (11, 29 % 11) = (11, 7) as the next stage with *int*(29/11) = 2 number of steps added to the result.
+The solution to this problem lies in the final state (M, F) instead of (1, 1), the inital state.
+The simple intuition that if M is larger than F implies that F was added to M in the previous step, helps in solving the problem.
+Also, note that doing simple subtraction would also not be feasible to compute, for ex. $$(M, F) = (10^{50}, 1)$$ would take a huge amount of time to compute.
+Hence, we can use a modulo operator and the total number of steps contributed by this step can be computed by division.
+For ex, if we were asked (M ,F) as (11, 29) then we can use module operator to obtain (11, 29 % 11) = (11, 7) as the next step, with *int*(29/11) = 2 steps added to the result.
+If you trace the solution of this problem, you will realise that we are finding the number of subtractions required to find the GCD of the two numbers M and F.
 <br/>
-The code for this approach is coded as below.
+The code for this approach is as below.
 <br/>
 ```python
 def answer(M, F):